-“Williams & Connolly may be the finest overall litigation outfit in the country.”
+"Williams & Connolly is the best patent trial outfit in the country."

 - IAM Patent, 2021

 Williams & Connolly’s reputation for handling “bet-the-company” civil litigation at the trial and appellate levels applies equally to the firm’s thriving Intellectual Property Practice.
 Major corporations including Google, AstraZeneca, Dropbox, Roche/Genentech, Samsung, Pfizer, Intel, Eli Lilly, and many others place their trust in Williams & Connolly litigators to handle major intellectual property matters, particularly in patent litigation and related licensing disputes.

-About 50 Williams & Connolly attorneys devote a substantial portion of their practice to patent cases, including fifteen former clerks of the United States Court of Appeals for the Federal Circuit.
-Many of our lawyers practicing in this area have science degrees, and thirteen have been admitted to practice before the United States Patent and Trademark Office.
+About 50 Williams & Connolly attorneys devote a substantial portion of their practice to patent cases, including sixteen former clerks of the United States Court of Appeals for the Federal Circuit.
+Many of our lawyers practicing in this area have science degrees, and fifteen have been admitted to practice before the United States Patent and Trademark Office.

 A major part of Williams & Connolly’s patent litigation practice is representing pharmaceutical companies in Hatch-Waxman pharmaceutical patent litigation.